Alifasihy/Ali-anaconda/README.md

 		}

 		## Growing the snake
 The snake will grow whenever the head of the snake is at the same position as the food.
-Instead of adding a body part to the snake’s body every time that happens, we can skip removing a body part in the move_snake function.
+Instead of adding a body part to the snake’s body every time that happens, we can skip removing a body part in the moveAna function.

-See the updated version of move_snake below:
+See the updated version of moveAna below:

       function moveAna() {
      	 // Create the new Snake's head